Five Easy Thanksgiving Centerpieces

 To make this twiggy centerpiece, I cut out an oval piece of cardboard and glued fabric flowers and leaves to it to create the base.
 I nestled a candle holder onto the flowers and attached sticks I gathered from the woods.
 I dressed up dollar store gourds with gold and bronze paint.
 I finished the design by adding Halloween battery tea lights wrapped in gold ribbon and a few fabric leaves to the sticks.
-It Cost less than five dollars to create this centerpiece because I used on hand items, natural elements, dollar store finds and flowers on clearance at the craft store
+It cost less than five dollars to create this centerpiece because I used on hand items, natural elements, dollar store finds and flowers on clearance at the craft store.

 Leaves and Branches Centerpiece

-Bring the outdoors inside with this beautiful leaves and branches centerpiece.
+Bring the outdoors inside with these beautiful leaves and branches centerpiece.
 Gather interesting shaped twigs from outside and paint them with a gold or bronze tone metallic paint.
 Place them in a glass vase along with small rocks and leaves painted with metallic paint.
 Thread amber beads with thin wire and attach them to the stems.
-Hot glue silk leaves to the branches and add beads to add sparkle to the leaves.
+Hot glue silk leaves to the branches and adds beads to add sparkle to the leaves.

 This display can be filled with lights to illuminate the vase at night.